stoarca/phantesta/README.md

 # Phantesta

-Phantesta is a testing library built on top of phantomjs-node.
-It allows you to write regression tests to ensure a rendered portion of a page does not change.
+Phantesta is a testing library built on top of phantomjs-node or selenium.
+It allows you to
+write regression tests to ensure a rendered portion of a page does not change.

 ## Installation